sphinx-doc/sphinx/Doc-3k/library/zipfile.rst

 .. class:: ZipFile

    The class for reading and writing ZIP files.
-See "ZipFile Objects" (section :ref:`zipfile-objects`) for constructor details.
+See section :ref:`zipfile-objects` for constructor details.

 .. class:: PyZipFile